 Credit risk within investments is primarily related to short-term investments, bond investment funds and mortgage investment funds.
 It is managed through investment policies that limit investments to those of high quality along with limits to the maximum notional amount of exposure with respect to any one issuer.
 Short-term investments are limited to a minimum R-1 rating.
 The fixed income investment fund have investment policies that limit the investment in bonds and debentures to those with a minimum BBB rating, of which, no more than 15% of the market value of a manager's bond portfolio shall be invested in corporate bonds rated BBB.
 Except for federal and provincial bonds, no one bond holding shall represent more than 10% of the market value of the total outstanding for that bond portfolio.
 The mortgage investment fund is subject to credit risk as its value is impacted by the credit risk of the underlying mortgages.
+Each underlying mortgage is secured by real estate and related contracts.
 This risk is limited by restrictions within its investment policy, which include single loan limits, and diversification by property type and geographic regions within Canada.